 - Prospecting without an ICP: Reaching out to everyone wastes time and dilutes your message

-- Ignoring timing: Reaching out to companies that have no active need is frustrating for both sides
+- Ignoring timing: Reaching out to companies with no active need frustrates both sides

-- Over-automating: Bulk, impersonal outreach destroys your brand reputation
+- Over-automating: Bulk, impersonal outreach damages your brand reputation faster than most people expect

-- Focusing only on one stakeholder: In B2B, you need to build multi-threaded relationships within accounts
+- Focusing only on one stakeholder: In B2B, you need multi-threaded relationships within accounts

 - Neglecting existing customers: Upsell and cross-sell within your existing base is often more efficient than new acquisition